🎓 Program Overview

 - Email integration: sending transactional emails with the lettre crate and SMTP / Resend

-- Background jobs: spawning Tokio tasks and using Sidekiq-rs / Faktory for persistent job queues
+- Background jobs: spawning Tokio tasks for persistent job queues

 - Pagination, filtering, and sorting: generic query parameter patterns for list endpoints